fliphub/fliplog/README.md

 ```

 ## ☕ filtering
-can use comma separated strings, or arrays
+comma separated strings, or arrays
+a function can also be passed in, the argument will be an object containing the entries [see `flipchain/ChainedMap.entries`](https://www.npmjs.com/package/flipchain#other)

 ### filter & tags
 ```js